Guichaguri/crud-query-parser/docs/adapters/array.md

 - Relations are completely ignored.
 - Passing a select list makes it create new objects containing only the select fields.
 An empty select list makes it return the objects as-is.
-  - This can be changed by passing the `createEmptyEntity` option.
+  - The creation of the new object can be changed by passing the `createEmptyEntity` option.